Sign In or Create an Account.

 Many of the reports that come out around this time, such as the UN’s annual Emissions Gap Report, try to assess where the world is headed based on currently enacted policies as well as pledges, such as the “nationally determined contributions” that countries submit to the UN.
 Those might include promises like, “We’ll build X quantity of renewable energy by 2030,” or “We’ll protect X amount of our forests.”
 The models assume that these policies and pledges are fixed.
 They do not contemplate future ramp-ups or potential reversals.
 They also use fixed assumptions about GDP and population growth, oil prices, technology costs, etc.

-A recent report by Wood Mackenzie, for example, estimates that temperatures will climb to 2.6 degrees by 2060, and then models a few other potential discrete scenarios, including one that shows what it would take to limit warming to 2 degrees.
+A recent report by Wood Mackenzie, for example, estimates that temperatures will climb to 2.6 degrees above the preindustrial average by 2100, and then models a few other potential discrete scenarios, including one that shows what it would take to limit warming to 2 degrees.

 The limitation of this approach is that the trajectory for each variable these models use is deeply uncertain, Hannah Pitt, one of the authors of the Rhodium report, told me.
 “Even a small change in GDP growth can have really big implications for emissions — likewise for oil prices and renewable costs and all that,” she said.
 “We try to take into consideration the wide range of uncertainty we have in the future of those core drivers of emissions.”
 That requires modeling thousands of scenarios with different combinations of how those underlying drivers might evolve.